SCENE 01 / GRIP EQUIPMENT SERVICES

 Professional grip crews and equipment for camera and lighting support across Peru.

-Grip equipment services provide the mechanical support hardware and rigging that shapes light and positions cameras on set.
-In Peru, grip teams work across Lima's production facilities and on location from Machu Picchu to the Amazon, using specialized rigging for high-altitude and jungle terrain.
+Grip services provide the mechanical support gear and rigging that shape light and place cameras on set.
+In Peru, grip teams work across Lima's production facilities and on location from Machu Picchu to the Amazon.
+They use specialized rigging built for high-altitude and jungle terrain.

-We source grip equipment and experienced grip crews who understand Peru's challenging production environments.
-With packages available from Lima-based rental houses, our team coordinates equipment with your key grip's specifications, ensuring reliable operation at altitude and in tropical humidity.
+We source grip kit and skilled crews who know Peru's tough production conditions.
+With packages ready from Lima-based rental houses, our team sets up gear to your key grip's specs.
+This keeps gear running reliably at altitude and in tropical humidity.

 Capabilities